crlarsen/gamelibrary/README.md

 History
 =======

+Jan 8, 2014 - Merge consecutive rotations into a single rotation.

 Jan 7, 2014 - Remove vector.cpp, & vector.h from all projects.

 Jan 6, 2014 - Remove matrix.cpp, & matrix.h from all projects.